Garrett Hampson Player Props: Marlins vs. Guardians

-After going 2-for-4 in his last game, Garrett Hampson and the Miami Marlins face the Cleveland Guardians (who will hand the ball to Zach Plesac) at 7:10 PM ET on Friday.
+The Miami Marlins and Garrett Hampson, who went 2-for-4 last time out, battle Shane Bieber and the Cleveland Guardians at Progressive Field, Saturday at 3:10 PM ET.

-He racked up two hits (going 2-for-4) in his most recent game against the Giants.
+In his last appearance, he racked up two hits (going 2-for-4) against the Giants.

 Garrett Hampson Game Info & Props vs. the Guardians